top of page

 Since 1611, the King James Version has been the most popular Bible.

-However, in recent years, the New International Version has been outselling the King James Version.
+The New International Version has been outselling the King James Version in the past few years.

 a.
 It depends on which version of the Bible.